dinoboards/V9958-Super/docs/vdp_super_res.md

 * 10 -> SUPER_RES:   1 byte per pixel - colour from palette register - resolution of 50Hz:720x576 (414720 Bytes), 60Hz:720x480 (345600 bytes)

 BIT 3: EXTENDED PALETTE ACTIVE
- If set, then support for 4bit per colour palette (12bits in total) each RGB is loaded into the palette data port one byte for each R, G, B
+* If set, then support for 8bit per colour palette (24bits in total) each RGB is loaded into the palette data port one byte for each R, G, B
+* up to 256 palette entries for using in super modes only

 ### R#30